Why do we need a behaviour policy?

 - It must be made clear what changes in behaviour are required to avoid future sanctions

-- Group sanctions should not be used as this breeds resentment
+- Group sanctions should not be used; this ‘blanket’ approach can breed resentment

 - It should be the behaviour rather than the person that is sanctioned